 I carefully examined him.
 He was patiently tapping his index on the steering wheel.
 He was leaned back on his seat, looking straight.
 He didn't seem to show his expressions much.

 I looked at his grey eyes through the rear view mirror.
 They were'nt dilated at all.
 I think he sensed me staring at him because he glanced at me, and I quickly looked away.
 After a few seconds, I looked into the mirror to check if he was still looking at me.
 Instead, he was looking outside, and the corner of his lips slightly twitched.
-He had an aspect of... amusement?
+He had an aspect of amusement.
+But it quickly disappeared as fast as it came.

 Finally, we reached a mansion.
 But from my point of view.
 It was a massive and monumental museum.
 It was truly bewildering.